rcls/discus/docs/README.md

 ### `OUT` : `010000rr`

 `OUT` instruction.
 This does nothing, but pulses a strobe.
-External peripherals may use the values from the accumulator and operand buses.
+External peripherals may use the values from the accumulator bus.

 Only the first four bits are decoded; any instruction starting 0100 is decoded as `OUT`.